Asmali1/CodePath-Finalist-Website/README.md

-Mohamed Asmali
+# CodePath Project by Mohamed Asmali

-Hours spent: 16-18 hours
+**Total Hours Spent:** 14 hours

-Implemented Feautures:
+## Implemented Features:

-[1] Implemented Dark mode and Light mode with an interchangable logo each time the dark/light mode logo is clicked.
+### 1. Dark and Light Mode
+   - Toggle between dark and light mode.
+   - Each mode has an interchangeable logo.

+### 2. Website Responsiveness
-[2] Website Responsiveness: Made the website acessibly for phone devices with a max-width of 820px or less.
+   - Website is optimized for phone devices with a max-width of 820px or less.

+### 3. Navigation Bar
-[3] Navigation Bar: Created a navigation bar at the top of the page to go to different sections of the website.
-And an Open/Close navigation bar for smaller screens to navigate through website
+   - Positioned at the top of the page for easy access to different website sections.
+   - Open/Close functionality for smaller screens.

-[4] Social Media Handles .
+### 4. Social Media Handles
-[5] A fully functional Contact Me section that is connected to a google excel sheet.
-User will be able to input their name, email, and message and a notification will be printed if their message was sent successfully.
-The google excel sheet will be updated with the message instantly and notify me.
-[6] Hyperlinks to differnet social media pages.
+   - Quick links to various social media pages.

-[7] Rotating 360 degree cubes with images of my faviourte moments during college.
-[8] Section that has 3 tab titles that can be all accessed seperatly containing my technical skills and programming languages, education, and job experience.
+### 5. Contact Me Section
+   - Connected to a Google Excel sheet.
+   - Allows users to input their name, email, and message.
+   - Features a notification system to confirm successful message delivery.
+   - Google Excel sheet is instantly updated upon message submission.

+### 6. Interactive Image Cubes
+   - 360-degree rotating cubes displaying favorite college moments.

+### 7. Profile Tabs
+   - Comprises three separate tabs:
+     1. Technical skills and programming languages.
+     2. Education background.
+     3. Job experience.

+### 8. Technical Projects Showcase
+   - Display of memorable technical projects.
+   - Each project has an alt description that appears on hover.
-[9] Section of memorable technical projects.
-An alt description pops up when hovering over it.
-Also there is an icon attached to each technical project with a hyperlink to the code.
+   - Accompanied by an icon with a hyperlink to the project code.

-[10] CSS Text Typing Animation to outline who I am.
+### 9. CSS Text Typing Animation
+   - Creative introduction outlining personal details.